mendesbarreto/mendesbarreto/CV.md

 * Experienced in collaborating with product managers, designers, and cross-functional teams to deliver robust solutions.
 * Led client engagements and delivered solutions across multiple organizations as a technical consultant.
 * Successfully managed complex migration projects, full game development lifecycles, and multi-client deliverables.
-* Established development processes using JIRA/Github Projects, implemented CI/CD pipelines, and championed TDD/BDD practices across teams.
+* Established development processes using JIRA/Github Projects, implemented CI/CD pipelines, and promoted TDD/BDD practices across teams.
 * Skilled in managing client relationships, defining requirements, and aligning technical solutions with business objectives.
 * Delivered technical talks and presentations to engineering teams on best practices in coding, testing, and QA implementation.